AI Agents

 Where This Is Going

 In mature environments, agents will not sit in isolation.
-They will operate as part of connected architecture, coordinating across marketing, operations, analytics, customer experience, and internal systems.
+They will operate as part of connected architecture, coordinating across marketing, operations, analytics, customer experience, finance, support, and internal systems.

 The opportunity is not simply to automate tasks.
 It is to redesign how decisions, actions, feedback, and accountability move through a system.